emqx/cloud-docs/en_US/rule_engine/rule_engine_mqtt.md

-# Bridge device data to MQTT Broker using the Rule Engine
+# Bridge device data to MQTT Broker Using the Data Integrations

-In order to facilitate the message bridging of multiple MQTT Brokers, you can use the rule engine to operate.
+In order to facilitate the message bridging of multiple MQTT Brokers, you can use the Data Integrations to operate.

-This guide will create a rule engine bridged by MQTT Broker to achieve the following functions:
+This guide will create a a data integration bridged by MQTT Broker to achieve the following functions:

 - Forward all messages sent to the greet topic to another MQTT Broker

 In order to achieve this function, we will complete the following 4 tasks:

 1. Start Mosquitto service
-2. Set the filter conditions of the rule engine
+2. Set the filter conditions of the data integration
 3. Create a resource and an action
-4. Complete the rule engine creation and test
+4. Complete the data integrations creation and test

-::: tip Tip
+:::tip Tip
 Before using the rule engine, create a deployment first.
 For professional deployment users: please complete [Peering Connection](../deployments/vpc_peering.md) first, and ensure that the servers involved in the following are established in the VPC under the peering connection.
 All the IP mentioned below refer to the intranet IP of the resource
 For basic deployment users: There is no need to complete peering connection, and the IP mentioned below refers to the public IP of the resource
 :::

-## 1. Create Mosquitto service
+## Create Mosquitto service

 In your cloud server, create a mosquitto service.
 For the convenience of demonstration, we use docker to build quickly here.
 (Do not use it in production environment)